xcart/xcart-docs/_pages/kb_en/modules/xp_cloud_connector.md

 Once you are ready to proceed with the connection, you will need to either create a new X-Payments Cloud account or to provide the connection details for your existing X-Payments Cloud account.

-   * If you do not have an existing X-Payments Cloud account, choose to create one:
+   * **If you do not have an existing X-Payments Cloud account**, choose to create one:

      1. In the field **Your email**, specify the email address that you are going to use for the X-Payments Cloud account administrator.